Better Audits

 Quick Recipe

-Section titled “Quick Recipe”Use a source-grounded audit when the answer depends on docs, standards, package behavior, or another product’s public surface:
+Section titled “Quick Recipe”Use a source-grounded audit for answers that depend on documentation, standards, package behavior, or another product’s public surface:

 Pick the Audit Mode